DavidEsc23/DavidEsc23/README.md

 <br clear="both">

-<p align="center">I’m a 7th cuarter Software Engineering student with a passion for technology and continuous learning.
-My focus is on DevOps and Linux, and I'm actively working on developing skills to contribute to automation, infrastructure management, and system optimization.
-Always eager to tackle new challenges and improve every day!</p>
+<p align="justify">I am a Software Engineering student currently in my 7th semester.
+I am deeply interested in the field of DevOps and I am actively preparing myself for this career path.
+I consider myself a calm person who enjoys challenges and learning new things to grow both personally and professionally.</p>

 ###